open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Type: `bool`
 - Default: `True`
 - Description: Toggles user account creation.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `ENABLE_LOGIN_FORM`

 - Type: `bool`
 - Default: `True`
 - Description: Toggles email, password, sign in and "or" (only when `ENABLE_OAUTH_SIGNUP` is set to True) elements.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 :::danger